shivachit1/Frames/README.md

   </div>

   <div>
     <p>This is demo ecommerece website for selling glasses frames.
-Frames data are custom JSON file created using Lensway as reference.
+Frames data are custom JSON file created using Lensway website as reference.
     </p>
     <h4>Click below to visit their website</h4>
     <a href="https://www.lensway.fi/silmalasit/silmalasilista">Lensway.fi</a>